 Hotel rooms - 165,000

 Fully Accessible - 0

-The second part of our story is our son Kit, our ‘golden ticket to greatness’ as we jokingly tell him.
+The second part of our story is our darling son Kit.

-Kit made a stormy entrance into the world 13 years ago and he has completely transformed our lives.
+Kit made a stormy entrance into the world in 2008.

 In the words of Field of Dreams “If you build it, they will come”!